mindspore-lab/mindcv/README.md

 ## Get Started

-### Hands-on Tutiral
+### Hands-on Demo
-We provide an hands-on tutorial - [Get Started With MindCV](quick_tour.ipynb) to help learn about the basic usage of MindCV quickly.
+Please see the [Quick Start Demo] (quick_tour.ipynb) to help you get started with MindCV and learn about the basic usage.

 ### Quick Running Scripts